bitknox/Raven/benchmarking/README.md

 type BenchmarkResult struct {
  // The name of the benchmark
  Name string `json:"name"`
- // The time it took to run the benchmark (milliseconds) Times []float64 `json:"times"`
+ // The time it took to run the benchmark in milliseconds Times []float64 `json:"times"`
  // The number of iterations
  Iterations int `json:"iterations"`
- // The number of bytes processed
+ // The datasets used for the benchmark
+ Datsets []string `json:"datasets"`
+ // Labels to add to the plot
+ Labels []string `json:"labels"`
 }

 ```